Charles County Pavers

 Effective:

-• Refresh polymeric sand every 2-3 years (15-30 minutes of work for a typical patio)
+• Refresh polymeric sand every couple of seasons (15-30 minutes of work for a typical patio)

 • Address tree root issues before they damage pavers